-- 2. The trained system can be used for input signals with arbitrary number and order of channels. - 3.
-Parallel clean and noisy data are not required.
+- Overall inference from speech enhancement to recognition is jointly optimized for the ASR objective. - 2.
+The trained system can be used for input signals with arbitrary number and order of channels. - Parallel clean and noisy data are not required.
 We can optimize the speech enhancement component with noisy signals and their transcripts.